Syllabus

 Changes

-The instructor reserves the right to make any changes he considers academically advisable.
+The instructors reserve the right to make any changes they consider academically advisable.
 Such changes, if any, will be announced.
 Please note that it is your responsibility to keep track of the course proceedings.

 Footnotes